The Voice (American TV series) season 5: Week 1: Live playoffs (Nov. 4, 5 & 7)

 Teams Adam and Blake performed in the Playoff round on November 4, with Teams CeeLo and Christina following November 5.
 The results were revealed November 7, with two artists from each team eliminated.

 For this season, the iTunes voting rules saw revamps during the show's live rounds, where it now award the artists a multiplier of five (previously 10) for singles which charted within the Top 10 of the iTunes "Top 200 Singles Chart" at the close of a specific episode's voting "window" (generally from the end of the episode to 10 AM Eastern time the following morning).

 This week's iTunes bonus multipliers were awarded to James Wolpert (#4); Caroline Pennell's performance did peaked at the Top 10 only after the voting window ended, thus the bonus was not applied.

+With the eliminations of Olivia Henken and Stephanie Ann Johnson, they pitted each other in the Battles.

 Week 2: Top 12 (Nov 11 & 12)

 The Top 12 performed on Monday, November 11, 2013 and received the results on Tuesday, November 12, 2013.

 This is the first week (of the four weeks until the quarterfinals) to introduce Instant Save.
 During the designated/announced five-minute voting window, Twitter users (with public accounts only) may vote to save one artist in each week's bottom three by tweeting the artist's voting keyword along with the show's designated hashtag.
 Viewers in the Eastern and Central time zones vote during the live broadcasts, while viewers in the Mountain and Pacific time zones are cued to vote to save artists on the show's official Twitter account during the live East coast broadcast.

 iTunes bonus multipliers were awarded to Matthew Schuler (#2); However, it later reached #1 after the Top 12 Recap show that aired before the Top 12 Results show and it remained in the iTunes Top 200 chart throughout the remainder of the season.